Primula meadia

 Primula meadia (syn.
-Dodecatheon meadia), the shooting star or eastern shooting star, is a species of flowering plant in the primrose family Primulaceae.
+Dodecatheon meadia), known by the common names shooting star, eastern shooting star, American cowslip, roosterheads, and prairie pointers is a species of flowering plant in the primula family Primulaceae.
+Also, the plant belongs to a group of herbaceous perennials.
 It is native to the eastern United States and Canada, spanning north from Manitoba and New York, south to Texas and Florida.

 It has a wide natural habitat, being found in both forests and prairies.
 It is most often found in calcareous areas.
 It can be locally common in some areas of its range, however, it can become rare on its geographic edges.